 Amaysim has better customer service than Yomojo.
 Around 96% of those who choose the Amaysim unlimited plan range say they would recommend the service to a friend.
 That’s not to say that Yomojo has poor customer service, it’s just that as a younger company, they don’t have the same high level of satisfaction information available.
 Amaysim has a long history of providing excellent customer service in Australia, as demonstrated by numerous awards.
 Amaysim really does stand out here.

 Summing up - Yomojo are one of the best on the Optus 4G network

 It’s not hard to see why Yomojo has invested so heavily in their Family focus.
-Amaysim, their largest direct competitor, is a better known brand with a reputation for good customer service.
-Rates and inclusions in plans change, promotions come and go, so compare the two to see who has the best deal at the moment.
+Amaysim, their largest direct competitor, is a better-known brand with a reputation for good customer service, but Yomojo clearly leads the pack with its Family bundles.
+Rates and inclusions in plans change, and promotions come and go, so compare the two to see who has the best deal at the moment.